Maria is a senior litigator specialising in employment law. She was appointed Queens Counsel in November 2018.

 Qualifications and Career

-Maria is a graduate of the University of Otago (LLB 1987) and the University of Victoria (LLM 1999).
+Maria graduated with a Bachelor of Laws from the University of Otago (LLB 1987) and a Masters in Law from the University of Victoria, Wellington (LLM 1999).

-- Employment Law Update 2017, Maria Dew and Stephen Langton, NZLS Seminar, November 2017;
+- NZLS Employment Law Update 2017 – Seminar, Maria Dew and Stephen Langton, November 2017.

 - Equal Pay; Where is it at?
 Maria Dew, New Zealand Law Talk, March 2017.